Battle of Britain Day: British reaction

 Initially, the operations room at RAF Uxbridge was disturbed by a visit from Prime Minister Winston Churchill.
 Most of the plotting tables were bare, save for a few plots indicating German reconnaissance machines.
 Most of the Women's Auxiliary Air Force (WAAF) were relaxing, in spite of Churchill's presence (he had ordered that they not behave any differently).
 However, at 10:30 the first German aircraft triggered the alarm at Chain Home radar station at Dover.
 The filter room at Stanmore recognised the formation as hostile.
 The WAAF detailed group and sector commands throughout the south that 40-plus enemy aircraft were entering Kentish airspace.

 By 11:04, Lindmayr's Dorniers had reached Calais.
 Wing Commander Lord Willoughby de Broke, Park's senior fighter controller, watched with the Prime Minister and Park as the Germans moved closer.
 De Broke had a problem of his own.
 He had no way of knowing which plots represented bombers and fighters.
 Bombers had to be intercepted, fighters could be ignored.
 The trick was to strike a balance and time the interception as well as possible.
-On one hand he must scramble early and allow enough time to get into a favourable attack position; but on the other hand he had to avoid scrambling them too early lest the fighters run short of fuel before they met the enemy.
+On one hand he had to scramble early and allow enough time to get into a favourable attack position; but on the other hand he had to avoid scrambling them too early lest the fighters run short of fuel before they met the enemy.
 Park joined de Broke.
 After a brief discussion he decided to commit several squadrons from RAF Biggin Hill.
 Park realised the raid could be a trap.
 Though the target seemed to be London, the aircraft, comprising 120–150 in number, may be an advanced guard of Bf 109s sent to clear the skies or disrupt fighter defences.
 Still, he gambled and sent nine squadrons into action at 11:15.